joheenc/sebastien/README.md

     #here's how you can get a Kepler light curve detrended like we did in the paper
-    getFITS(8462852, fitsdir="./") #download FITS files for Boyajian's star to the current directory df = loadFITS(8462852, fitsdir="./") #load all quarters into single data frame, perform ourlier rejection and detrending data = pointsify(df) #convert to data type taken by periodogram()
+    getFITS(8462852, fitsdir="./") #download FITS files for Boyajian's star to the current directory df = loadFITS(8462852, fitsdir="./") #load all quarters into single data frame, perform outlier rejection and detrending data = pointsify(df) #convert to data type taken by periodogram()

     #Here's how to prep arbitary data